 There are further parameters you can configure using the WebRTC Camera custom component for Home Assistant.
 In my case, the Xiaomi Dafang camera supports PT

 Z (pan, tilt, and zoom) movement.
-The card can be set up to display those controls as an overlay, giving it a cleaner look than adding a bunch of buttons below the card.
+The card can be set up to display those controls as an overlay, giving it a cleaner look than adding several buttons below the card.

 Another thing you will notice is that the camera will take a couple of seconds to load with the basic setup above.
 This is due to the connection being severed whenever you switch to a different tab or window.
 This can be disabled, but it does mean that the camera will constantly be streamed in the background.